ilovelogic/Pauli-Path-Method/Lemma_8/README.md

 ---

-### sibling_ops.py
+### xyz_generation.py

 <img src="images/sibling_ops.png" width="700" />\

 **Nesting Structure**\
-The `SiblingOps` class uses a recursive structure to generate Pauli paths.
-The constructor takes as input a list of `PauliOperator` objects (`pauli_ops`), which all share the same list of `PauliOperator` objects that could come after them in a legal Pauli path.
-It also takes a `List[PauliOperator]` (`pauli_path`), which stores the current Pauli path, and the parameter `next_index` lets us know which index will hold the `PauliOperator` object that directly comes after one of the Pauli operators of the `pauli_ops` list.
+The `XYZGeneration` class uses a recursive structure to generate Pauli paths.
+The constructor takes as input a list of `PauliOperator` objects (`parent_ops`), which all share the same list of `PauliOperator` objects that could come after them in a legal Pauli path.
+It also takes a `List[PauliOperator]` (`pauli_path`), which stores the current Pauli path, and the parameter `next_index` lets us know which index will hold the `PauliOperator` object that directly comes after one of the Pauli operators of the `parent_ops` list.

 **Initialization**\
-   `SiblingOps(pauli_ops:List[PauliOperator],next_index:int,pauli_path:List[PauliOperator])`
+   `XYZGeneration(pauli_ops:List[PauliOperator],next_index:int,pauli_path:List[PauliOperator])`

 **Attributes**
-   - `pauli_ops`: The list of `PauliOperator` objects for a particular index in the Pauli path that have the same selection from "X", "Y", and "Z" for their non-gate non-identity qubits.
+   - `parent_ops`: The list of `PauliOperator` objects for a particular index in the Pauli path that have the same selection from "X", "Y", and "Z" for their non-gate non-identity qubits.
-   - `next_sibs`: A list of `SiblingOps` objects, where the `pauli_ops` attribute of each of these `SiblingOps` contains all the `PauliOperator` objects that could come directly after any of the `PauliOperator` objects in a valid Pauli path.
+   - `next_gen`: A list of `XYZGeneration` objects, where the `parent_ops` attribute of each of these `XYZGeneration` contains all the `PauliOperator` objects that could come directly after any of the `PauliOperator` objects in a valid Pauli path.

 **Methods**
    - `rnp_to_xyz(next_index:int, pauli_path:List[PauliOperator])`: